sudheerj/javascript-interview-questions/Readme.md

 <div dir="ltr">

-# Top react interview questions
+# Top Javascript interview questions

 This book contains 325 repeated react.js interview questions which are asked in big companies interview sessions.
 It is in `200 pages` in Persian and also it is free and open source!